Cacao Ceremony, Sound Healing, Healing Heart Songs

-Since ancient times cacao has been used ceremonially to connect with the infinite presence of love.
-I’d love for you to join me and expereince my cacao ceremony.
+I’d love for you to join me and some incredible sound healers.
 It will be a ceremony to open the heart, give thanks, heal, express creatively and rejoice with the spirit of the cacao.
 Woven with heart songs, prayers, sound healing, intentions and laughter, the ceremony is a time to express gratitude for the cacao spirit and allow for that spirit to blossom infinite possibilities within you.

 “Chocolate is a divine, celestial drink, the sweat of the stars, the vital seed, divine nectar, the drink of the gods, panacea and universal medicine.” – Geronimo Piperni